VIKAS9793/ai-interviewer-langchain/README.md

 ---

-> **v4.6.0 - Advanced AI interviewer with Sequential Safety, guided learning, and multi-dimensional scoring.** Powered by Google's Agent Development Kit and Gemini, featuring 6 specialized sub-agents with automated risk assessment from Kaggle AI Agent competition patterns.
+> **v4.7.0 - A2UI Web Interface (Experimental)** Beautiful, component-based web UI via A2A-ADK bridge.
+Includes Sequential Safety, guided learning, and multi-dimensional scoring.
+Powered by Google's Agent Development Kit, Gemini, and [A2UI](https://github.com/google/A2UI).
+See [A2UI Integration Journey](docs/A2UI_INTEGRATION_JOURNEY.md).

 ---